Homo Sovieticus

 Homo Sovieticus (cod Latin for 'Soviet Man') is an anti-communist pejorative term coined to describe the average conformist individual in the Soviet Union and other Eastern Bloc countries.
 Popularized by Soviet writer Aleksandr Zinovyev, it gained negative connotations and represented the perceived outcome of Soviet policies.

 Characteristics of Homo Sovieticus included indifference to work results, lack of initiative, indifference to common property, chauvinism, obedience to government, and a tendency to drink heavily.
 The term reflected a departure from the idealized "New Soviet man" concept promoted by the Soviet system.

 Historians and sociologists, such as Michel Heller and Yuri Levada, defined Homo Sovieticus by traits like indifference, theft, lack of initiative, and submission to authority.
 The concept sparked debates about its empirical basis and continued existence in post-Soviet Russia, with opinions varying on whether it was a valid characterization or a biased ideological construct.

 Some argued that the disappointment of intellectuals in the Soviet project had negative consequences, contributing to elitism and an anti-populist stance.
 The Economist noted that post-communism, the hope for Western values in Russia underestimated the extent of economic and moral damage after decades of Soviet rule.

+A synonym of Homo Sovieticus is Sovok.